Become a Master Gardener Extension Volunteer

 In the meantime, join us for our monthly Master Gardener programs.
-They are free and open to the public:.
-Master Gardener Programs.
+They are open to the public and most are free, but space may be limited.
+See our calendar for information about upcoming Master Gardener programs.

 - The purpose of the Georgia Master Gardener® program is to assist Cooperative Extension by training Master Gardener Volunteers to provide current horticultural information through community service and educational gardening projects using applied research and the resources of the University of Georgia.